fergusq/viscimja/README.md

 ========

 * Full compatibility with Standard SYCPOL
+* MODULE statements and other essential features from RS-SYCPOL
 * Support for filesystem access
 * Advanced debug mode
 * Verbose error messages